 kyle polite, fundraising committee

-COSMAS MULUMBA, COMPLIANCE COMMITTEE
+COSMAS MULUMBA, Legal & finANCE COMMITTEE

 Cosmas is a Public Sector/International Development specialist with over ten years’ experience in Financial and Grants management, Institutional strengthening, Capacity building and Project management.
 He has worked with African governments in Kenya, Malawi, Burundi and Ethiopia – and the International community in various sectors including Health, Security, Education, Research, Private Sector Development amongst others.
 He is experienced working with African Regional Governments including AU and COMESA, World Bank, USAID, DFID, DANIDA, Wellcome Trust, KfW amongst others.
 He has previously worked as a senior manager in Advisory Services at PwC, Kenya where he worked with development partners and governments to facilitate smarter investments and adoption of strong financial governance.
 He is passionate about solving socio-economic problems through lean and effective interventions such as technology.
 He holds a Bsc in Statistics from the University of Nairobi, Certified Public Accountant CPA(K), a member of the Institute of Certified Public Accountants of Kenya (ICPAK).

-CHRISTINA NDUBA-banja, COMPLIANCE COMMITTEE
+CHRISTINA NDUBA-banja, Legal & finANCE COMMITTEE

 Christina is an advocate based in Nairobi experienced in advising on